Legends-of-Gramdatis/gramados-v2/lore markdowns/Trin/Trin.md

 Impressed, the investor backed further expansion.
 This marked the founding of the **Trin brand**, beginning with its first official model: the **Trin Trumon**, a compact utility truck inspired by 1930s design.

-With this backing, the Trin family **purchased the bankrupt porcelain factory**, converting part of it into a workshop.
+With this backing, the Trin family **purchased the bankrupt Ateliers de la Roche Brune**, converting part of it into a workshop.

 ---